kubedb/docs/docs/guides/memcached/concepts/memcached-version.md

 - Name format: `{Original Memcached image version}-{modification tag}`

-We modify original Memcached docker image to support additional features.
+We modify original Memcached docker image to support Memcached and re-tag the image with v1, v2 etc. modification tag.
 An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use MemcachedVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version